HOW TO SPEND 3 DAYS IN SWITZERLAND

-As you can see, you could spend weeks in the country and it still would not be enough, but given that many of us only have a few days, or 3 days in Switzerland in this case, this is the best Switzerland itinerary that allows you to see some of the best places in the country.
+As you can see, you could spend weeks in the country and it still would not be enough, but given that many of us only have a few days, or 3 days in Switzerland in this case, these are some of the best itinerary that allows you to see some of the quite a lot in a short time.